DirtBagXon/hypseus_scoreboard/README.md

 ![Calculator](images/calculator.png)

+### Using prebuilt LED modules

-It can also be built using the commonly available _8-Digit_ `MAX7219` modules:
+It can also be created using pre-built and commonly available _8-Digit_ `MAX7219` modules:

 [![Modules](images/module.png)](https://www.youtube.com/playlist?list=PLRLuhkf2c3OfWXBjaeWMZKH3ejyk8eOgZ) <img src="images/modulecon.png" width=240>

+See demonstration videos on image links above.

 ## Serial protocol

-The provided _sketch_ is coded for a `19200` baud rate on the Arduino side.
+The provided _sketches_ are coded for a `19200` baud rate on the Arduino side.
 _Baud rates_ should be adjusted to give the most reliable communication on your hardware.

 Updates are communicated using a _three byte struct_ using _`writeBytes()`_: